shree214ram/DSA/Data Structure/Hashing(14)/Problems/Count_All+LongestOrMax+ShortestOrMin+SumArray/FindLongestSubarrayByGivenSum/README.md

             Add Sum in Hash with value currentIndex
         }
     }
+    # Batter Optimized solution see Leetcode-325 and Leetcode-560 md files code
 3. Variable window slide and Two pointer
 ### {This approach won’t work for negative numbers}
     Time Complexity: O(N), where N is the length of the given array.